 On Tuesday, Gucci Mane posted a video on Instagram showing him clipping off his ankle monitoring bracelet with his girlfriend, Keyshia Ka’oir, chiming in with “It’s over with.”
 The rapper’s already taking advantage of the freedom by flying up to New York for an in-studio interview with Hot 97’s Funkmaster Flex to promote the October 17 release of his next album Woptober.
 Naturally, the legendary DJ asked Gucci about his jail experience and helped promote the new music, but the most interesting segment of the interview was in response to Flex’s question about possible collaborations.

-Gucci has already said his peace about his influence in the rap game with “All My Children.”
+Gucci has already said his piece about his influence in the rap game with “All My Children.”
 Now he’s moving on to raising up Atlanta’s newest generation.
 As he says in the interview, “There’s nothing in Atlanta that ever moves that I don’t touch.”
 For him, that means rappers like 21 Savage, Lil Uzi Vert, and Lil Yachty.

 “[I want to work with] anybody who hot and the kids say he hot, I think is hot,” Gucci stated, adding he doesn’t form a judgmental opinion about them because it’s not his place.
 It’s a different approach than people like Pete Rock or Ab-Soul, but one that Gucci shares with 9th Wonder.